-Thus, an application can receive data from the main, the alter-ego or even both systems.
+Thus, an application can receive data from the source, the target or even both systems.
 The decision about which data to retrieve is based on the following:

-- Who uses the application the administrator / reseller or a retail customer / account, and - The user's location if it is within the main or the new system.
+- Who uses the application the administrator / reseller or a retail customer / account, and - The user's location if it is within the source or the target system.